 Do you want to focus your recruiting on valuable and efficient channels, but you aren’t sure which ones are worthwhile?
-Prescreen offers you a variety of methods that provide information on how applications find their way to you.
-Our new tracking function and a new standard source analysis are useful for helping you make the right decisions.
+We offer you a variety of methods that provide information on how applications find their way to you.
+Our tracking function and the source performance analysis are useful for helping you make the right decisions.

 Table of contents